BadSkyFate/local-llama-chatbot/README.md

 ### 🔗 Disclaimer: This project builds on the original work by ggerganov/llama.cpp.
 Credit to the original authors for the core implementation.

+⚠️ Note: This repository is a snapshot fork of ggerganov/llama.cpp.
+It is not kept in sync with ongoing updates or bug fixes from the original project.

 # llama.cpp

 ![llama](https://user-images.githubusercontent.com/1991296/230134379-7181e485-c521-4d23-a0d6-f7b3b61ba524.png)